j0e1337/SAM---force-server-rules/README.md

 # SAM Forcerules | simply force the server rules

-This is simple SAM module to make sure the player knows the rules.
+This is a SAM module to make sure the player knows the rules.

 # Installation
 - Put ***forcerules.lua*** in sam/lua/sam/modules
 - Put ***cl_sam_force_rules.lua*** in a directory like lua/autorun/client
 - change the URL with your server rules site

+# Usage
+`!sam forcerules PLAYERNAME 120` - forces the targeted player to read the rules for 120 seconds(2 minutes)
+- the minimum time is 5 seconds but you can change the code as you like

 > [!WARNING]
 > Do not remove the Disconnect button as it would violate the [Garry's Mod Server Operator Rules](https://wiki.facepunch.com/gmod/Server_Operator_Rules)!